WeAreAcademy/map-practice-react-js-exercises/README.md

 Starting with the array of objects returned by useEmojiGenerator(), create and return HTML elements matching the expected output found in [expected1.html](/public/expected1.html)

 -   pay attention to the structure and the classes assigned to each element.
--   remember to use `classList` in React in order to have it generate the `class` attribute in HTML.
+-   remember to use `className` in React in order to have it generate the `class` attribute in HTML.
 -   It doesn't matter which emojis are in your list - these are generated at random!

 ## Task 2